KacperJanowski98/pllum-function-calling/README.md

 - `tools` (array): Available tools to solve the query
   - Each tool has `name`, `description`, and `parameters`
 - `answers` (array): Corresponding answers showing which tools were used with what arguments

+## Subsequent Tasks

+The following tasks are planned for further development of this project:

+### Deploying with Ollama

+The fine-tuned PLLuM model will be deployed using Ollama, which provides an easy-to-use interface for running large language models locally.
+This will allow for testing the model's function calling capabilities in a production-like environment.

+### Integration with MCP Servers

+The model will be integrated with MCP servers using the [mcp-cli repository](https://github.com/KacperJanowski98/mcp-cli/tree/main).
+This integration will allow for:
+- Scalable deployment of the fine-tuned model
+- Testing the model's performance in a distributed environment
+- Evaluating real-world latency and throughput metrics
+- Comparing performance between local and server-based deployments

+### Model Optimization for Edge Devices
+To enable deployment on resource-constrained edge devices, the fine-tuned model will undergo further optimization:
+- Quantization to lower precision formats (INT8, INT4) to reduce model size and memory footprint
+- Pruning to remove unnecessary weights while maintaining accuracy
+- Knowledge distillation to create smaller, faster models that retain function calling capabilities
+- Exploration of model compilation techniques to optimize inference speed

 ## License